Summer Driving Tips

 Avoid Risky Behaviors

-You know the rules: Do not text or drive distracted; obey posted speed limits; and always drive sober.
-Both alcohol and drugs whether legal or illicit can cause impairment.
+You know the rules: Do not text while driving or drive distracted; obey posted speed limits; and always drive sober.
+Both alcohol and drugs, whether legal or illicit, can impair skills critical to safe and responsible driving, such as coordination, judgment, perception, and reaction time.
 It is illegal to drive impaired by any substance in all states – no exceptions.
-Alcohol and drugs can impair the skills critical for safe and responsible driving such as coordination, judgment, perception, and reaction time.

 Driver Assistance Technologies

 Driver assistance technologies not only help protect you and your passengers, but also other drivers and pedestrians around you.
 Some of these technologies are designed to warn you if you’re at risk of an impending crash, while others are designed to take action to avoid a crash.
-Make sure you understand what driver assistance technologies you have and how they work.
-Detailed information can be found in your vehicle’s owner’s manual.
+Make sure you understand your driver assistance technologies and how they work by reviewing the vehicle’s owner’s manual.

 For more information on driver assistance technologies, visit NHTSA.gov/DriverTech.